-There is only one thing I love more than exploring a new city with my family is- doing it for free!
-Luckily there are plenty of free things in Phoenix to keep visitors and locals occupied.
+There is only one thing I love more than exploring a new city with my family- doing it for free!
+Luckily there are plenty of free things to do in Phoenix to keep visitors and locals occupied.

-Free Things To Do in Phoenix
+21 Free Things To Do in Phoenix with Family

 5. The Wild West also still lives at Goldfield Ghost Town in Apache Junction, Arizona.
 Although all the attractions here come with a price tag, it is free to explore the town and watch the weekend gun show.
 Stroll down the boardwalk as you peek in authentic looking buildings and mingle with actors in period clothing.

 Note: Although all these museums are free, most appreciate a small donation.

 7. Bass Pro Shop in Mesa also has taxidermy animals on display and a 18,500-gallon aquarium.
 Every day, kids help feed the trout in the trout stream at 1:30 PM.
 In addition to seasonal family events, Bass Pro hosts Kids Night every Tuesday evening.
 This involves crafts, popcorn, archery, and more.

-Another shop to check out is Cerreta Candy Factory in Glendale.
+8. Another shop to check out is Cerreta Candy Factory in Glendale.
 In addition to the delicious free smells, free tours are offered Monday-Friday at 10 AM and 1 PM.
 See how this family shop creates mouth-watering treats.
 Sample one of the candies for free, or splurge a little and buy some treats to take home.

-Take advantage of the 3 seasons of perfect weather with plenty of free hiking around Phoenix.
+9. Take advantage of three seasons of perfect weather with plenty of free hiking around Phoenix.
 At Papago Park, hike the iconic Hole-in-the-Rock trail and enjoy picturesque views of the city.

 Discover great hikes around the Phoenix area by reading our full guide, Best Hikes in Phoenix with Kids.